AlienEngineer/VirtualObjects/README.md

 Select Count(*) from Suppliers
 ```
 ![Count Suppliers](Docs/CountSuppliers.png)
-> Results from Laptop and PC were iqual.
+> Results from Laptop and PC were equal.

 ```MySQL
 Select * from Suppliers